lizmat/articles/rakuast-for-early-adopters-1.md

 # )
 ```
 Note that this is slightly more complex than the initial example.
 But you hopefully see that that's because this is now wrapped as an expression in a statement, which is part of a statement list.
 And the double quoted string hasn't been flattened yet.

+And it should also be noted that this functionality depends on the "Raku" grammar, which does not yet support all Raku Programming Language functionality yet.
+So in some cases, it may still not do what you hoped it would do.

 Conclusion
 ----------